 A Looming Addiction Crisis

-and social distancing protocols implemented by the COVID-19 pandemic have caused an increase in an unhealthy dependence on dangerous substances — including a resurgence of fatal opioid overdoses
+The stress and social distancing protocols implemented by the COVID-19 pandemic have caused an increase in an unhealthy dependence on dangerous substances — including a resurgence of fatal opioid overdoses.

 Drug abuse prevention experts believe the worst is yet to come.

 Gary W. Blackard, president and CEO of Adult & Teen Challenge U.S.A., a department of Assemblies of God U.S. Missions, says multiple factors are involved in this year’s recorded hike in substance abuse and addiction problems.

 “Anxiety, loneliness, personal loss, job loss, financial ruin, and an uncertain future are often precursors to both mental illness and substance abuse,” says Blackard, who is based in Ozark, Missouri.
 “The virus is creating the perfect storm for an already-vulnerable demographic.”

 Not only that, Blackard says the current economic shutdown posits the potential for unprecedented “death by despair” — deaths linked to drugs, alcohol, or suicide.

 “The worst thing a person who is struggling with mental health can do right now is to isolate,” Blackard says.
 “That can lead to doing more drugs, overdosing, and maybe even taking one’s own life.”

 Health care researchers are predicting an increase in the number of people addicted as well as suicides because of the coronavirus quarantine.
 Depending on how long the pandemic lasts, projections from the Robert Graham Center range from an additional 27,644 to 154,037 deaths in the next decade as a result of despair over the pandemic.

 While statistics show overdoses have risen 42 percent since February, Paul K. Burke, executive director at Brooklyn Teen Challenge, says the number of inquiries for help have dropped.